KadkolK/pdf-data-extractor/README.md

 A Python tool to extract structured information from PDFs using OCR, semantic search, and LLMs.
 It works on both scanned and digital PDFs.

-**Note:** The hardcoded query prompts have been removed from the code.
-Users can define their own prompts externally to make the tool general-purpose.
+**Note:** The code includes example extraction logic for Purchase Orders (regex-based).
+The hardcoded query prompts have been removed, but some functions may still assume PO-like structures.
+Users can adapt or extend the extraction functions to handle other document types.

 ---